Fellow Since 2006

-This profile was prepared when Tri Mumpuni was elected to the Ashoka Fellowship in 2006.
+This description of Tri Mumpuni's work was prepared when Tri Mumpuni was elected to the Ashoka Fellowship in 2006.

 The New Idea